eauchat/grama/README.md

 To set the author's thumbnail, put it under `/authors/{{authorName}}/thumbnail.png`, `/authors/{{authorName}}/thumbnail.jpg` or `/authors/{{authorName}}/thumbnail.svg`.

+If you want to customize the `/authors/` path, use the `authors_page_slug` theme option.

 #### Tags
 Grama also supports displaying a page grouping posts by tags.
-For it to work, you should create a `/tags/` page using the `tag` template.
+For it to work, you should create a `/tag/` page using the `tag` template.
+But if you wish, you can customize this default path in theme settings.

 ### Available page templates